-- Sets up an A or AAAA record for your domain or subdomain that lets the Google name servers know to expect a dynamic IP.
+- Create an A or AAAA record for your domain or subdomain that lets the Google name servers know to expect a dynamic IP

-- Generates a username and password that your host or server will use to communicate the new IP address to the Google name servers.
+- Generate a username and password that your host or server uses to communicate the new IP address to the Google name servers

-Note: Dynamic DNS works with both IPv4 and IPv6 addresses, but not at the same time.
+Important: Dynamic DNS works with IPv4 and IPv6 addresses, but not at the same time.